colindembovsky/pipelines-as-code/readme.md

 Of course you can use decorators for logging too - not just for manipulating the pipeline code.

 Decorators are installed as extensions to your Azure DevOps account.
-Creating decorators is beyond the scope of this chapter, but you can see how to create decorators here (TODO: reference).
+Creating decorators is beyond the scope of this chapter, but you can see how to create decorators [here](https://docs.microsoft.com/en-us/azure/devops/extend/develop/add-pipeline-decorator?view=azure-devops).

 ### Schemas; ?? show schema, discuss why you would need it (control of inheritance etc.)
 Templates allow pipelines and teams to share pipeline logic.
 However, template authors may want to define which exact parts of a template should be extended.
 You can do this using _schemas_.